BerryCloud/ngx-xapi/projects/ngx-xapi/README.md

 Lightweight Angular wrapper for the [xAPI](https://xapi.com).

-It can be used to connect any xAPI compitable LRS (learning record store).
+It can be used to connect any xAPI compatible LRS (learning record store).

 It uses the Angular Http Client.